 A small number of structured placements in clinical settings are available to biomedical science students.

 Students are encouraged to obtain advice about these structured placements in the first or second year of their Bachelor of Biomedical Science program.
 Students will be provided with a suitable program plan that prepares them for their placement.

-The structured placements for biomedical science students in clinical settings are generally 10 weeks duration, undertaken full-time on week days.
-The following are examples of clinical placements undertaken by biomedical science students in 2020:
+The structured placements for biomedical science students in clinical settings are generally 10 weeks duration, undertaken full-time on weekdays.

 - Cardiac Diagnostics Unit, Sunshine Coast University Hospital, Kawana